1927 Pierce Arrow Model 80 Runabout

 - PRICE NEW - $2,495-$4,045

-V-8 engines appeared in commercial quantities in 1914 and 1914 with Cadillac, Oakland, Oldsmobile, Cole and others, but luxury was synonymous with conservatism and the inherent smoothness and torque of a big six was indispensable to Pierce-Arrow’s image.
+V-8 engines appeared in commercial quantities in 1914 with Cadillac, Oakland, Oldsmobile, Cole and others, but luxury was synonymous with conservatism and the inherent smoothness and torque of a big six was indispensable to Pierce-Arrow’s image.

-Nevertheless, as the Twenties progressed, straight eights, V-8s and then V-12s overcame their teething problems and bix six cylinder engines fell out of favor in the United States (they held on in Europe for longer).
+Nevertheless, as the Twenties progressed, straight eights, V-8s and then V-12s overcame their teething problems and big six cylinder engines fell out of favor in the United States (they held on in Europe for longer).
 Pierce-Arrow’s solution was the four-valve head of their Dual Valve engines, which proved to be extremely competitive in specification, if not in price.
 The Buffalo, New York, manufacturer’s cost-no-object philosophy (along with management problems) meant they were seeing annual sales in the four-figure range–a mere 2,078 cars in 1924.
 There was little choice but to expand their range.

 When a luxury car manufacturer makes a more affordable car, the results are seldom pretty.
 You end up with Packardbakers or Cadillac Cimarrons.
 Pierce-Arrow’s idea was different.
 They would build a light six; well, a lighter six, but they would build it with the same extraordinary care and attention to detail that was their hallmark.